liady/es6-library-minimal/README.md

  7. Run `npm run build-web` to build and pack the files for the web.
 This will output the result to `dist` folder.
  8. Run `npm publish` to pulish to the world.

-(If you need an even lighter version - find it [here](https://github.com/liady/es6-lib-starter-light)).
+(Or, if you don't need Webpack bundling, you can use the [even lighter ES6 starter](https://github.com/liady/es6-lib-starter-light)).

 ## Detailed overview